-Six Blair debate team members are headed to Cambridge, Massachusetts, to compete in the 43rd annual Harvard National Forensics Tournament, one of the largest and most prestigious high school debate tournaments in the nation.
-From February 17 to 20, Blair’s speakers and debaters will test their oratory skills in a variety of categories against students from all over the country, an opportunity that debate team coach, English and theatre teacher Micki Kaplan McMillan, is excited for the team to experience.
+Six Blair debate team members competed in the 43rd annual Harvard National Forensics Tournament in Cambridge, Massachusetts, one of the nation’s largest and most prestigious high school debate tournaments.
+From February 17 to 20, Blair’s speakers and debaters tested their oratory skills in a variety of categories against students from all over the country, and it was an opportunity that debate team coach, English and theatre teacher Micki Kaplan McMillan, was thrilled for the team to experience.

-“Our students will interact with excellent debaters and have the chance to see how many students nationwide are involved in—and serious about—speech and debate,” Ms. McMillan said.
-“We’ve polished our skills throughout the season, and I am looking forward to seeing our students compete.”
+“Our students interacted with excellent debaters and had the chance to see how many students nationwide are involved in—and serious about—speech and debate,” Ms. McMillan said.
+“We polished our skills throughout the season, and our students realized great success at the Harvard tournament.”

-The Blair team will participate in four categories: Varsity Public Forum (team captain Alecia Mund ’17 and team president Emily Choi ’17); JV Lincoln Douglas (Irena Panchenkova ’19 and Priscilla Sharma ’20); Informative Speaking (Glenn Bechtler ’18); and Original Oratory (Kendrick Ng-Yow ’19).
-Students have prepared by conducting research, participating in drills and sharpening their oratory skills during after-school meetings, as well as by competing in a number of regional tournaments over the winter months.
+Blair team members participated in four categories: Varsity Public Forum (team captain Alecia Mund ’17 and team president Emily Choi ’17); JV Lincoln Douglas (Irena Panchenkova ’19 and Priscilla Sharma ’20); Informative Speaking (Glenn Bechtler ’18); and Original Oratory (Kendrick Ng-Yow ’19).
+Every debater at the tournament competed in six rounds.
+In the JV Lincoln Douglas category, Priscilla advanced to elimination round finals and placed among the top 24 of 218 debaters.

-Debate team members will also take the opportunity to tour Harvard University and see the sights during their weekend in Boston.
-“This trip and participation in the Harvard National Forensics Tournament will be a great way to finish our season,” Ms. McMillan said.
-“We’ve improved throughout the fall and winter, and this challenging tournament will allow us to test our progress and determine areas to work on next year.”
+“This trip and participation in the Harvard National Forensics Tournament marked a great end to our season,” she added.
+“The challenging tournament was a good test of our progress and helped us determine areas to work on next year.”